Public Liability Insurance for F&B Businesses in Malaysia: Restaurants, Cafes, and Cloud Kitchens

 | Buying a generic PL policy without food and drink cover | Food poisoning claims rejected because they're excluded | Always confirm food and drink liability is included |

-| Underinsuring the sum insured | One food poisoning incident with multiple claimants exceeds coverage | Factor in worst-case scenarios (group dining, catering events) |
+| Under-sizing the liability limit | One food poisoning incident with multiple claimants exceeds the limit | Factor in worst-case scenarios (group dining, catering events) |

-| Assuming the landlord's insurance covers you | Landlord's fire policy covers the building, not your business liability | Get your own PL policy as a tenant |
+| Assuming the landlord's insurance covers you | Landlord's fire policy covers the building, not your equipment or liability | Get your own fire base and PL as a tenant |

-| Thinking cloud kitchens don't need PL | Food poisoning claims still apply, delivery riders still enter your premises | Cloud kitchens have different but real liability exposure |
+| Thinking cloud kitchens don't need cover | Food poisoning claims still apply, delivery riders still enter your premises, kitchens still catch fire | Cloud kitchens have different but real exposure |

 | Letting the policy lapse without renewal | Claim occurs during gap, no coverage | Set calendar reminders 30 days before renewal |

-F&B Public Liability Insurance Checklist
+F&B Package Checklist

-Use this before you buy or renew your PL policy.
+Use this before you buy or renew.

 | Check | Action |